Safe-Security/snowflake/README.md

 **STEP 4**: After execution of the script is complete, you username and password will be displayed on the screen

 ![Credentials](screenshots/ss_userCredentials.png)

+## What kind of information is made available to the Auditor?

+Snowflake stored procedure was built with the intentions of performing security auditng of the SaaS application.
+To do that the below mentioned information is being fetched by the procedure to store in the tables accessible by the auditor:

+- Configured network policies
+- List of Disabled users
+- Every user's Client session keepalive
+- Every user's client session keep-alive heartbeat frequency
+- Every Users's password expiration policy
+- MFA status corresponding to every user
+- Acive network policies against every user

+NOTE: The procedure only shares the configuration details with non-privileged tables and no intellectual or proprietary data is shared to the auditor.
+This information can be verified at any time by the Snowflake administrators by accessing the data in the non-privileged tables.